 When you create your Azure account, Azure sets default service limits on certain resources on a per-region basis.
 Before deploying VMs, check the limits to determine if any should be increased especially for core, networking, and storage.
 Plan to request limit increases before you need them.

 To request limit increases, create an Azure support request.
 When you create a support request, select the issue type (always Quota), your subscription, support plan, severity, deployment model (Resource Manager), location (region), and specify VMs that apply to this request.
-The following table lists some request types for which you might need to increase service limits.
+The table below lists some request types for which you might need to increase service limits.

 Before using DSU, check the maximum Azure storage account capacity.
 For more information on Azure storage account limits and performance targets, see Azure Documentation Center.